 Table of Contents

-A composition or song is intangible.
 It is the collection of notes, melodies, phrases, rhythms, lyrics, and/or harmonies that make up the essence of the work.
 The term “composition” typically refers to an instrumental musical piece, while the term “song” usually applies to musical works accompanied by lyrics.
 Though the two terms technically refer to different things, they will be used somewhat interchangeably in this guide because they function in the exact same way in the music business.

 There is no concrete definition of a composition, only the aforementioned terms we use to characterize it.
 However, there are criteria that a composition must meet in order to be protected under American copyright law.
 The song must be fixed in a tangible medium (such as notes written on a sheet of paper or a sound recording on tape or in a digital file) and must be an original expression.
 Once these requirements are met, compositions can be licensed to interested buyers through a music publisher.
-It is important to note that this process is independent from that of the licensing of sound recordings, which are separate copyrights created by artists and usually owned by record labels.
+It is important to note that this process is independent from that of the licensing of sound recordings, which are separate copyrights created by artists and are usually owned by record labels.

-The history of composition is much too great to fully recount in detail here.
+The history of composition is much too abundant to fully recount in detail here.
 However, it is important for the songwriter to have an understanding of how songs and compositions came to be and evolved to become the foundation of the modern music industry.

-A brief history Western composition
+A brief history of the Western composition

 Archaeologists date the existence of music back to between 60,000 and 30,000 BC.
 This, however, was only the beginning of the prehistoric era of music, meaning that there is no written record of these civilizations and their music.
 Codification of music began when songs and anthologies could be recorded on paper and collected.